-This article follows on from the article on how to install the Inspirometer addin for Outlook (2010 & later).
+This article follows on from the article on how to install the Inspirometer addin for Outlook.
 If you have completed the installation process, you may find yourself in any one of a number of situations:

-- Most likely you will find that the addin has installed correctly, and you can see your data
+- The vast majority of people will find that the addin has installed correctly, and they can see their data

 - The installation process appeared to stall part way through

-- You cannot yet see your meeting data
+- They cannot yet see their meeting data

-- Your meeting data does not reflect accurately your calendar
+- Their meeting data does not reflect accurately their calendar

-- You need to uninstall or upgrade the addin and you do not know how
+- They need to uninstall or upgrade the addin and they do not know how

-In which case, this document will help you take the right steps to ensure your addin is working as you want it and delivering the meeting data you need.
+If you find yourself with one of these issues, this document will help you take the right steps to ensure your add-in is working as you want it and delivering the meeting data you need.
 It is structured in the order of the bullets listed above, and lists out the potential issues you may have encountered and the simple steps required to address these.

 Click on the link you need below: